lupyuen/lupyuen.github.io/src/quickjs.md

   if (ret == -1)
     ret = -errno;

-  // Return the Result as 64-bit or 32-bit Integers
+  // Return the Result as BigInt or Normal Integer if (is_bigint)
-  if (is_bigint)
     return JS_NewBigInt64(ctx, ret);
   else